 The ISO 14000 standards speak to environmental management.
 This standard family has more than 300,000 certifications worldwide, making it one of the largest frameworks offered by the ISO.
 Key standards include ISO 14001:2015, which focuses on overall environmental performance, ISO 14004:2016, which speaks to general implementation guidelines, and ISO 14005:2019, which offers guidelines for a phased implementation of environmental best practices.

-Conducting an ISO 14001 audit can help companies identify environmental deficits in current operations and create plans to remedy these issues, in turn helping them gain both a competitive advantage and increase trust among stakeholders and customers. and identify corrective actions and help drive continual improvement
+Conducting an ISO 14001 audit can help companies identify environmental deficits in current operations and create plans to remedy these issues, in turn helping them gain both a competitive advantage and increase trust among stakeholders and customers, and identify corrective actions to help drive continual improvement.

 ISO 45001